JohannesEschbach/BERT_ROC/triggers/README.md

 * *cloze_test_triggers_synonymized.csv*: Processed *cloze_test.csv* with the trigger words synonymized in the endings.
 The last two datasets are mostly ignored, since only a small amount of rows are different from the original test set, whereas the first three datasets are different from each other at each row.

-Preferred order of execution of the notebooks is:
-1. gatherTriggerWords.ipynb (optional)
-2. triggersTruncateSynonymize.ipynb
-3. SaliencyMaps.ipynb or TriggersTest.ipynb in no particular order

 ⚙ Prerequisites
 --------------------